hoomanyyy/hoomangpt/README.md

 An AI-focused web application built with **React** and **Vite**, exploring modern frontend development and AI-powered user experiences.

+🔗 Backend

+The backend/API for this project is maintained in a separate repository:

+HoomanGPT Backend

+The frontend communicates with the backend through API requests.

 ## 🚀 Overview

 **HoomanGPT** is a web-based project focused on building an interactive AI application with a modern React frontend.